nash-md/twilio-contact-center/README.md

 `require('dotenv').config()`

-In order to run the demo you will need to set the environment variables liste in Configuraton Variables](#configuraton-variables)
+In order to run the demo you will need to set the environment variables liste in Configuration Variables](#configuration-variables)

 Start the application

 `npm start`

-Before you can use the demo please open `http://<your_application_name>/setup` and configure the application.
-The demo overview will be accessible at `http://<your_application_name>`.
+Before you can use the demo please open `http://<your-application-name>/setup` and configure the application.
+The demo overview will be accessible at `http://<your-application-name>`.
 Please note, if process.env.PORT is not set the applications runs on port 5000.

 If you are running the demo locally please remember that Twilio needs a publically-accessible address for webhooks, and the setup process registers these with Twilio.
 As such, you'll need to run something like ngrok instead of just hitting http://localhost:5000/.
 As you get new addresses from ngrok you'll need to also rerun the setup process to register the updated address with Twilio.